qutip/qutip-tutorials/tutorials-v5/quantum-system/JCM_Tutorial.md

 ### Example 1: Basic Resonant System

 The first example demonstrates the simplest case of the Jaynes-Cummings model: a resonant system where the cavity frequency and atomic transition frequency are identical ($\omega_c = \omega_a = 1.0$).
 This resonance condition maximizes the coupling efficiency between the atom and cavity field.
-We choose a moderate coupling strength ($g = 0.1$) relative to the frequencies, placing us in the weak-to-intermediate coupling regime.
+We choose a moderate coupling strength ($g = 0.1$) relative to the frequencies, placing us in the intermediate coupling regime.
 The cavity Fock space is truncated at 5 photon states, which is sufficient for most dynamics when starting from low-energy initial states.
 Notice how the `jaynes_cummings` function creates the entire system with a single line, no need to manually construct tensor products or worry about operator ordering.

 ```python
 # Example 1: Basic resonant system